Winter Fishing Regulations

 Some winter fishing regulations include:

-- A maximum of four rods is legal for ice fishing.
+- A maximum of four poles is legal for ice fishing.

-- Tip-ups are legal, and each tip-up is considered a single rod.
+- Tip-ups are legal, and each tip-up is considered a single pole.

 - Mechanical devices that set the hook are legal; however, the use of any device that automatically retrieves the fish is illegal.